Anjin2017/D.CustomerService/README.md

 Get /Orders/{Limit}{offset}
     -> this api is used to get all sales orders. this API should be called using Limit and Offset query parameters.
+       if there are no more records to return based on limit and offset, API will return 404(Not Found) status code.
 Get  /Orders?customerId=<Customer id>&ProductId=<Prodcut id>
    ->  Get list of orders by customer ID, along with customer ID, pagination query parametes required